 Step 5 –lessons learned and actions taken

-Radically, the main objective of benchmarking process is to learn from other organizations more about the individual organization’s performance.
+Radically, the main objective of the benchmarking process is to learn from other organizations more about the individual organization’s performance.

 And comparing with working partners, decide what actions should be taken to improve performance.